 This system allows you to understand your casting distances and what part of the line you’re using so you can load up your casts correctly every time and push your casts to the max.

-Being a weight-forward floating line, the R-Gold line tapers off quickly at the front into the shooting head.
+Being a weight-forward floating line, the Rio Gold fly line tapers off quickly at the front into the shooting head.
 This makes casting easier, gives you tighter loops, and turns over every size trout fly from a micro-nymph to large dry flies, and big streamers.

 Rio has also made this a low stretch floating line and covered it with a Slickcast coating.
 The minimal stretch gives you feel and control for mending and in-air cast corrections plus a better bite indication and hook sets.
 While the coating ensures minimal friction so your casts go as far as possible.